LIFEHUBBER

 Why readers may notice it

-The OpenAI Agents SDK matters because it gives builders a more explicit framework for agent workflows, which is useful for readers comparing how different ecosystems approach structure, tracing, handoffs, and control.
+The OpenAI Agents SDK gives builders a more explicit framework for agent workflows, which helps readers compare how different ecosystems approach structure, tracing, handoffs, and control.

 Reporting note